mepholic/awesome-tconfig/README.md

 ## Installation

 1. If you have an existing awesome configuration directory at ~/.config/awesome, back it up and remove it
-2. Run the following command: __git clone https://github.com/mepholic/awesome-tconfig.git ~/.config/awesome__
+2. Run the following command: __git clone --recursive https://github.com/mepholic/awesome-tconfig.git ~/.config/awesome__
 3. You may want to install some of the tools and programs ran in *~/.config/awesome/autostart.lua*
 4. Configure *~/.config/awesome/config.toml* to your liking.
 5. Export an appropriate AWESOME_PROFILE to environment.
 Usuaully ~/.xprofile or ~/.xsession, sometimes ~/.xinitrc
+6. (Optional) Remove *~/.config/awesome/vicious* to use your system's local version of vicious.
-6. Restart awesome.
+7. Restart awesome.

 ## Screenshots
 ![#1](https://raw.githubusercontent.com/mepholic/awesome-tconfig/master/screenshots/Awesome35_powerarrow_mod-1.png)